Nana-Owusu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 gives executable permission to everybody
 Task 8 grants permission to other users only
 Task 9 changes the mode of a file
 Task 10 sets mode of one directory to the other
+Tasl 11 execute permission to all subdirectories